SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/ns-agents-and-carriers.md

 * Carriers are containers of content (data)

 All NetServer services are called through an agent.
 To get your hands on data, you must go through the appropriate agent.

+A few services are not reachable through CRMScript.
+These exceptions are:

+* AudienceAgent
+* EmailAgent
+* FileManagerAgent
+* TrayAppAgent

 ## Agents